Liam Donoghue

-Liam Donoghue (born September 1974) is an Irish sportsperson who plays hurling with his local club Clarinbridge.
-He played on the Galway senior inter-county team from 2003 until 2006.
+Liam Donoghue (born September 1974) is an Irish sportsman who plays hurling with his local club Clarinbridge.
+He played at senior level for the Galway county team from 2003 until 2006.

 Early life

 Liam Donoghue was born in Clarinbridge, County Galway in 1974.
 Educated at Killeeneen National School and Athenry Vocational School.

 Playing career

 Club

 Donoghue plays his club hurling with Clarinbridge.
 He won numerous underage titles at club level, an All Ireland Minor medal in 1992 and was sub goalkeeper on the U-21 All Ireland winning team of 1993.
 Captained Clarinbridge in their inaugural Senior County Final appearance in 1997, and was man of the match when they won their first ever Galway Senior Hurling Championship title against Athenry in 2001.
 Later that year Donoghue won a Connacht club hurling title, however, his side were defeated by Birr in the All-Ireland club final.